Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Fairness Metrics

 Definitions based on predicted outcome, or ``Parity-based'' metrics, are used to determine whether different population groups receive the same degree of favour.
 For this purpose, only the predicted outcome of the classification needs to be known.

-The most popular approach for measuring fairness according to predicted outcome is the concept of \textit{Demographic parity}, which states that privileged and unprivileged groups should receive an equal proportion of positive labels.
+The most popular approach for measuring fairness according to predicted outcome is the concept of \textit{Demographic Parity}, which states that privileged and unprivileged groups should receive an equal proportion of positive labels.
 This can be done as by computing their difference (Statistical Parity Difference) or their ratio (Disparate Impact).
 Similar to Disparate Impact, the p-rule compares two ratios of positive labels ($group_1 / group_2$, $group_2/group_1$) and Among those two ratios, the minimum value is chosen.
-In addition to numeric bias scores, the disparity of group treatment can also be seen visually~\cite{lum2016statistical,nabi2019learning,hardt2016equality,morano2020bias,zafar2017parity,oneto2020general}.
+The mathematical definition of these metrics is given below:

-If the direction of bias is of no interest (i.e., it is not important which group receives a favourable treatment), then the absolute bias values can be considered~\cite{PETROVIC2021104398,delobelle2020ethical,petrovic2022fair,raff2018gradient}.
-While it is possible to compute fairness metrics based on differences as well as ratios between two groups, both which have been applied in the past, {\v{Z}}liobaite~\cite{zliobaite2015survey} advised against ratios as they are more challenging to interpret.
+If the direction of bias is of no interest (i.e., it is not important which group receives a favourable treatment), then the absolute bias values can be considered~\citep{PETROVIC2021104398,delobelle2020ethical,petrovic2022fair,raff2018gradient}.
+While it is possible to compute fairness metrics based on differences as well as ratios between two groups, both which have been applied in the past, \citet{zliobaite2015survey} advised against ratios as they are more challenging to interpret.